Mahmoud-Majid/BookApp-Task/README.md

 cd /app
 npm start

+# To insert or delete a book you have to login first
 # Now you can use the app to add books or delete them, also you can show the info of a specific one.
 # You will see an alert after insert and after delete a book also